 After the thorough evaluation of the thought, write down an alternative realistic statement that better reflects the reality.
 This statement does not have to be positive; it just has to be based on facts.

 2. Addressing Anxiety-Induced Physical Sensations

-Two techniques that best address the physical sensations are:
+Two techniques that best address the physical sensations of anxiety are: